dxrcy/sorting/README.md

 - Insertion sort
 - Bubble sort

-Algorithms must be written as an `Iterator`, so it is rather hard to write (especially for recursive methods).
+Algorithms must be written as an generator function (using the `generator` crate).

 ![Screenshot](./screenshot.png)